 - Rs 35000-40000 (+perks+accommodation) for Auditors, Divisional Accountants

-Work Life Balance in a Govt Job would be definitely better than than in a job after MBA.
-But, a job after MBA from top 30 colleges will give you tremendous growth and learning opportunities while working in a Corporate or a start-up that is faster than that of a Govt.
+Work-Life Balance in a Govt Job would be definitely better than in a job after MBA.
+But, a job after MBA from the top 30 colleges will give you tremendous growth and learning opportunities while working in a Corporate or a start-up that is faster than that of a Govt.
 Job.

-Having said that, MBA opens door for a wonderful career but only if you pursue it from a top 15 B school (or top 30 max)…..otherwise you can explore this opportunity or pursue Masters from abroad or continue with your present job.
+Having said that, MBA opens the door for a wonderful career but only if you pursue it from a top 15 B school (or top 30 max)…..otherwise you can explore this opportunity or pursue a master’s from abroad or continue with your present job.

-PS : I am in no way suggesting you to give preference to a particular field.
-Just shared with you my thoughts/opinions on this so that you can take well informed decisions.
-Rest is all up-to you on what sort of career path you want to take based on your aspirations and interests in life.
+PS: I am in no way suggesting you give preference to a particular field.
+Just shared with you my thoughts/opinions on this so that you can make well-informed decisions.
+Rest is all up to you on what sort of career path you want to take based on your aspirations and interests in life.